catid/tabby/README.md

 + Tabby client handshake: `205504` median cycles, `78.8678` avg usec

 Each of these operations takes roughly 2-3 usec longer than the Snowshoe math routines they are based on.
+Where applicable, these operations do full input validation, use good random number sources, run in constant time, and clean up the stack to avoid leaking sensitive information.

 #### Tabby Key Generation Process : Algorithm 1